ApexDevelopment/Cohostinator/README.md

 # Cohostinator!

-A userscript+style for supercharging your Cohost experience.
+A userscript for supercharging your Cohost experience.
 Developed with Firemonkey but should be compatible with most monkeys.

-# Under development!
-Do not use yet!
+Cohostinator is still under development!
+Please file a detailed bug report if you encounter any issues.